naga-karthik/naga-karthik.github.io/_posts/2025-09-15-what-statistical-tests.md

 ### Definitions

+#### Basic

+-

 #### Outcome (dependent) variable types

-- **Continuous variables** 📏: Think measuring tape.
+- **Continuous variables**: Think measuring tape.
 Continuous variables represent values that can be measured on a continuous scale.
 Their values are not restricted to separate, distinct numbers.
 For example:
   - Performance metrics such as the F1-score, MSE; values whose range lies between 0-1.
   - Features such as a person's height, average temperature, etc.

-- **Categorical variables** 🗂️: Think groups or labeled buckets.
+- **Categorical variables**: Think groups or labeled buckets.
 Categorical variables only take on a limited set of values, assigning each data point to a particular group.
 There are two types of variables: (i) **Nominal**: categories have _no_ intrinsic order (e.g. car, bus, plane), and (ii) **Ordinal**: categories have a meaniningful order (e.g. rating something as `good`, `okay`, `bad`, or, levels of difficulty, etc.).
 A few examples of categorial variables:
   - Model prediction as `Spam`/`Not spam`, or, classification of a bacterium as `Resistant`/`Susceptible` against a specific antibiotic.
   - Features such as grading of a tumor on a scale of 1-4 (note: this is ordinal), or, a person's blood type (A, B, AB, O; note: this is nominal).

-- **Survival variables** ⏳: Think an hourglass.
+- **Survival variables**: Think an hourglass.
 A survival variable is a unique type of data that has two parts: (i) a measure of time until a specific event occurs, and (ii) an indicator of whether the event has occurred or if the observation period ended before the event could happen (this is called censoring).
 A few examples:
   - Time until a patient relapses after treatment, with some patients still being disease-free at the end of the study (censored data).
   - Time until a machine fails, with some machines still operational at the end of the observation period (censored data).